Discover the differences between qualitative and quantitative data and discover how SurveyMonkey can help you create surveys and analyze results.

 To get the best results from these methods in your surveys, it’s important that you understand the differences between them.
 Let’s have a look.

-Qualitative research collects information that seeks to describe a topic more than measure it.
-Think of impressions, opinions, and views.
-A qualitative survey is less structured: It seeks to delve deep into the topic at hand to gain information about people’s motivations, thinking, and attitudes.
-While this brings depth of understanding to your research questions, it also makes the results harder to analyze.
+Qualitative researchers seek to delve deep into the topic at hand to gain information about people’s motivations, thinking, and attitudes.
+While qualitative approaches bring depth of understanding to your research questions, it can make the results harder to analyze.

 Quantitative data can help you see the big picture.
 Qualitative data adds the details and can also give a human voice to your survey results.